-Meditation is a hot topic.
+Meditation has recently entered the realm of going mainstream.
 In recent years, this ancient practice has begun to re-enter the spotlight, and for good reason.
 The proven benefits continue to pile onto a growing list.
 Following modern science’s newfound understanding of what exactly it is that meditation does for the mind, we are seeing high performers and truth-seekers alike diving into the practice with open arms.
 For myself personally, I have found incredible relief from stress and anxiety by simply adding meditation into my daily routine as a form of morning and sometimes afternoon ritual.
 I’ve come to see the practice as a form of mental hygiene that is not only a responsive cure for momentary stress but a proactive tool to enhance the minds ability to overcome or handle high-pressure situations at any given point in time.
 This ability has helped me remain level headed in my workplace, my relationships and my creative projects, and has helped me gain more clarity on my personal experience of the world.

 “YOU SHOULD SIT IN MEDITATION FOR 20 MINUTES A DAY; UNLESS YOU’RE TOO BUSY, THEN YOU SHOULD SIT FOR AN HOUR.” — Old Zen Saying